chinyun/Javascript-Coding-Challenge/README.md

 Bonus: the function removes all dashes if there are more than one, each word after dash becomes uppercased.

 Qusetion 9: Collect 5 questions about how to arrange data of arrays.

+Qusetioin 10: 2 questions about how to filter unique items of an array.